afontaine/ECE421/sparse_matrix/Questions.md

     on our extension of SparseHash so that it iterated like an array, while still not expanding into a full array.
 SparseHash also provides the option to iterate over only the non-zero values.

     Our implementation of SparseHash has allowed all of the base Matrix iteration methods to work as is.
 Although for performance and feature reasons we overrode some operations in Matrix to iterate over only non-zero elements.
 We also added the ability to iterate over only non-zero features as well.

 12. What exceptions can occur during the processing of sparse matrices?
 And how should the system handle them?

+    Going out of bounds: Ruby tends to return nil if you go out of bounds on various data types, including Hash, Array, and the original Matrix class.
+    We will do the same.

+    Operations with incompatible types: We can only add matrices of the same dimension, or multiply matrices where the first matrix has the same number of rows as the second matrix has column.
+If these dimensions are not met, we will throw an exception stating a dimension mismatch.

+    Adding elements outside the original range: In a sparse matrix, we can grow the matrix to the appropriate size.
+In a tridiagonal matrix, we can grow the matrix only if the added element is on one of the three diagonals.
+Anything else will raise an exception.

 13. What information does the system require to create a sparse matrix object?
     Remember you are building for a set of unknown customers – what will they want?